johnamdickson/portfolio-project-5/README.md

 ## UX
 ### Strategy
-The primary objective of our business-to-consumer e-commerce site is to offer consumers a diverse selection of crocheted goods across various categories while providing a user-friendly platform for browsing, selecting, and purchasing these items.
+The primary objective of this business-to-consumer e-commerce site is to offer consumers a diverse selection of crocheted goods across various categories while providing a user-friendly platform for browsing, selecting, and purchasing these items.
 Additionally, we aim to enhance user engagement by offering a learning environment where users can access step-by-step walkthroughs to create their own crocheted products.
 The site employs intuitive navigation, responsive design, and a streamlined purchasing process to deliver an optimal user experience.

 #### Project Goals